MarcPradesCarceller/Sample-Code-to-Show/README.md

 There is only a small part of the code due to an NDA.
 For more information contact with me.

 #### Battle Tanks
-A simple Tanks game deveolped to learn in deapth Unreal and C++, built integrally using C++, no blueprints.
+A simple Tanks game deveolped to learn in depth Unreal and C++, built integrally using C++, no blueprints.

 #### Shooting Grounds